 Nagamasa maintained close relations with Tokugawa Ieyasu, the head of Hideyoshi’s gotairō, or Five Elders.
 Following Hideyoshi’s death, Nagamasa appeared to have strained relations with Ishida Mitsunari.
 In a letter from Satake Yoshinobu to his father, Yoshishige, he noted that Mitsunari said Nagamasa’s actions showed signs of betrayal.
 In 1599, Ieyasu confined Nagamasa and Maeda Toshinaga to house arrest upon suspicion of plotting an assassination, whereupon Nagamasa assigned his role as head of the clan to Yoshinaga and retired to Fuchū in Musashi Province.

 The Battle of Sekigahara

-In 1600, Nagamasa provided support to Ieyasu, joining the army under the command of Ieyasu’s third son, Tokugawa Hidetada, and advancing into the Nakasen Region.
+In 1600, at the Battle of Sekigahara, Nagamasa provided support to Ieyasu, joining the army under the command of Ieyasu’s third son, Tokugawa Hidetada, and advancing into the Nakasen region.
 Yoshinaga led the eastern army to attack and capture Gifu Castle, and participated in the main battle.
 Afterwards, Yoshinaga was assigned to Wakayama in Kii Province and awarded a fief of 370,000 koku.
 Meanwhile, after formation of the Tokugawa bakufu, Nagamasa continued to support Ieyasu and, in 1605, moved to Edo.
 The next year, Nagamasa received a fief of 50,000 koku in Makabe in Hitachi Province for his retirement years.
 Nagamasa died in the area of Jinya in Makabe, and his third son, Asano Nagashige, inherited his fief.